MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads.ja-jp/Demos/demo-create-delete-resource-groups.md

         New-AzResourceLock -LockName <lockName> -LockLevel CanNotDelete -ResourceGroupName <resourceGroupName>
     ```

-3. リソース ロック情報を表示します。 ロックを削除するために、次の手順で使用する LockId に注意してください。
+3. View resource lock information.
+Notice the LockId that will be used in the next step to delete the lock.

     ```
         Get-AzResourceLock